20 of the Best Things To Do in Launceston

 Succumb to market forces

 17/21Selling everything from apples to arabica coffee, gin to gelato, Harvest produce market is Launceston’s most popular Saturday-morning activity.
 Join the queue at Ritual Coffee (it’s always long but the coffee is good and the welcome warm) then, thawed out and caffeinated, have a chat to the farmers over tables groaning with fresh seasonal produce.
 Shopping done, pick up brekkie from a food van and pull up a pew with the locals.
+If you're feeling adventurous, join the winter-only tasting tour to make the most of the deliciousness on offer – your taste buds will thank you.

 Get outta town

-18/21A mere 15 minutes out of Launceston (and not far from the airport) you’ll find the beautifully preserved historic town of Evandale.
+18/21A mere 15 minutes out of Launceston (and not far from the airport) you’ll find the impeccably preserved historic town of Evandale.
 Stroll the impossibly pretty main street, past (and into) the bakeries, antique shops and old pubs that line it.
 If crowds aren’t your thing, maybe avoid Sundays when the weekly bric-a-brac market draws people from near and far and you’ll also have more chance of scoring a seat for a beer and a bite to eat at the popular Clarendon Arms Hotel.

 Image credit: Gourlay’s